-Spark
+Apache Spark

 Spark has both a Python API, including examples for non-streaming spark, and a SQL-like for trouble shooting.
 Spark can also interact either directly with the HDFS, or with other Apache tools, such as Hive.
 It can be used to write data to the HDFS.